 And what about John Merrick?
-The jammy bastard - born looking like an elephant.
+Thejammy bastard - born looking like an elephant.
 How can you fail?
 You just stand around while people goggle at you, and you rake it in.
 He was too normal, that was his problem.
 Too ordinary, and normal, and healthy and bland.
 A bit of madness, a spot of deafness, the looks of an elephant, a birthplace like Corsica, and he could have been somebody.
 He could have been the deaf, mad, elephant Frenchman for a start.
 He stood up and paced around the room.
-His body wanted to sleep, but his mind wanted to rant.
+HJS body wanted to sleep, but his mind wanted to rant.
 This was torture.
 It was Death Row.
 It was Hell.
 If it was going to happen, he wanted to get it over with.
-He couldn't tolerate the agony of a day knowing everything he did he would be doing for the last time.

-Forget tomorrow, he wanted to be erased now.

-'Forget tomorrow,' he said, 'I want to be erased now.'

-'It's half past four in the morning,' croaked Lister, scraping the fuzz off his tongue with his top teeth.

-Rimmer's duplicate sprang, out of his bunk.
+He couldn't tolerate the agony of a day knowing everything he did he would be doing for the last Forget tomorrow, he wanted to be erased now.
+Porgct tomorrow,' he said, 1 want to be erased now. lts half past four in the morning,' croaked Lister, scraping the fuzz off his tongue with his top teeth.
+Rimmer's duplicate sprang out of his bunk.
 'Great!
-Let's get it over with.'

-'What d'you think you're doing?'
+Let's get it over with.
+'What d'you think you're doing?
 Lister asked.

-'I'm coming to watch.'
+1'm coming to watch.'
 Lister shook his head.
 'It's not a freak show.'
 The double forced air through his teeth disappointedly.
 'There's precious little entertainment on this ship.
-If you can't attend the odd execution, what've you got left?'
+If you can't attend the odd execution, what've you got left?' .
 Lister started to get dressed.
-'I'll see you in the disc library in ten minutes.'
+Til see you in the disc library in ten minutes.'
 Rimmer nodded and left.
 When Rimmer arrived Lister was already there, sitting in front of the generating console clutching a mug of steaming black coffee and a jam doughnut brushed with sugar.
 Great, thought Rimmer.
-Come to my execution.
+Come to My execution.
 Light refreshments available.

-'Fancy a drink?' said Lister, sipping at his rum-laced coffee.
+Tancy a drink? said Lister, sipping at his rum-laced coffee.
 Rimmer grunted in the negative.
-He was wearing his best blue First Technician boiler suit, with a row of worn-looking medals dangling over the spanner pocket.

-'I didn't know you had any medals.
-What are they?'

-Rimmer pointed to the first medal with his forefinger: 'Three years' long service.'
-He tapped the second: 'Six years' long service.'
-He touched the third: 'Nine years' long service, and . . .' he hesitated, his finger over the final medal, as if remembering, 'and ... uh ... twelve years' long service.'
+He was wearing his best blue First Technician boiler suit, with a row ofwom-looking medals dangling over the spanner pocket.
+1 didn't know you had any medals.
+What are they?
+Rimmer pointed to the first medal virith his forefinger: 'Three years' long service.'
+He tapped the second: Six years long service.
+He touched the third: Nine years long service, and . . . ' he hesitated, his finger over the final medal, as if remembering, and . . . uh . . . twelve years' long service.
 Lister didn't smile.
 'Come on - one drink.'
 Rimmer capitulated.
-'I'll have a whisky.'

-Holly simulated a large shot of Glen Fujiyama, and Rimmer took it in one belt.
+1'U have a whisky.'
+Holly simulated a large shot of Glen Fajiyama, and Rimmer took it in one belt.
 'Another?'
 Rimmer nodded, unable to speak, feeling as if the lining of his larynx had been stripped like wallpaper.

-A second malt arrived in a hologramatic glass.
+A second malt arrived in a hologramatic gla~..
 He tipped it into his mouth.
 Rimmer was totally unused to drink.
 His face glowed brightly.
 His hair seemed to uncoil and hang onto his face.
 He swept it back with both his hands, and sighed a long, world-weary sigh.
 A sigh that had been inside him, trying to get out, for thirty-one years.

-He unfurled himself into a spare monitor seat andjiggled his right leg impatiently.
-'Come on - let's go!
-Let's do it!
+He unfurled himself into a spare monitor seat andjiggled his right legimpatiently.
+'Come on- letsgo!
+Letsdoit!
 Come on - turn me off.
 Let's do it!
 Erase me.
-Wipe me clean.
+Wipe me dean.
 Let's go.'